JOHN 15

 I am the true vine, and my Father is the husbandman.

 I am the true vine- by using the word “true” the Lord was declaring that the features that are found in a vine are truly found in Him.
-He is also indicating that the vine of the Old Testament, the nation of Israel, was being superceded.
+He is also indicating that the vine of the Old Testament, the nation of Israel, was being superseded.
 He had described Himself as the True Bread.
 The allusion being to the manna, the bread that came down from heaven for Israel in the wilderness.
-That was real bread, it was not illusory, but it was not the final expression of what bread symbolises.
+That was real bread, it was not illusory, but it was not the final expression.
 That final expression was found in Christ, so He calls Himself the True Bread, the ultimate reality of which the manna was an anticipation.
+It is the same with Him as the True Vine.

 There follows a plea from the psalmist on behalf of the nation, “Return, we beseech thee, O God of hosts: look down from heaven, and behold, and visit this vine; And the vineyard which thy right hand hath planted, and the branch that thou madest strong for thyself.
-It is burned with fire, it is cut down: they perish at the rebuke of thy countenance”.
-The word he uses for branch here, “the branch that thou madest strong for Thyself”, is “ben”, meaning son, and would refer to Judah, the son of Jacob chosen to be the kingly tribe.
+It is burned with fire, it is cut down: they perish at the rebuke of thy countenance.”
+The word he uses for branch here in the expression “the branch that thou madest strong for thyself”, is “ben”, meaning son, and would refer to Judah, the son of Jacob chosen to be the kingly tribe.
 Clearly Judah has failed, for the tribe was taken into captivity by Nebuchadnezzar.
 The answer to this failure lies in the one spoken of next.
-“Let thy hand be upon the man of thy right hand, upon the son of man whom thou madest strong for thyself”.
+“Let thy hand be upon the man of thy right hand, upon the son of man whom thou madest strong for thyself.”

-So the vine that God had planted had degenerated into a wild plant, and Hosea records of Israel that it had become “an empty vine”, and “he bringeth forth fruit for itself”, Hosea 10:1.
+So the vine that God had planted had degenerated into a wild plant, and Hosea records of Israel that it had become “an empty vine”, and “he bringeth forth fruit unto himself”, Hosea 10:1.
 This being the case, God replaced it with His Son, His well-beloved, who will bring forth fruit to His glory.
 Christ has all the features that ideally should be seen in a vine, especially one that the Lord has planted.
 The degenerate vine is represented by Judas, (who has the same name as Judah, God’s “pleasant plant”, Isaiah 5:7), who will soon commit suicide.
 The nation had committed suicide by forsaking God in Old Testament times, so that Hosea exclaimed, “O Israel, thou hast destroyed thyself”, Hosea 13:9.
 It would do so again by crucifying its Messiah.
-It is interesting to notice in this connection the way in which Matthew places the suicide of Judas immediately after the condemnation of the Lord Jesus by the Sanhedrin, Matthew 27:1-10-14.
+It is interesting to notice in this connection the way in which Matthew places the suicide of Judas immediately after the condemnation of the Lord Jesus by the Sanhedrin, Matthew 27:1-5.
 We read, “Then Judas, which had betrayed him, when he saw he was condemned…went and hanged himself”.
-Thus Matthew links the condemnation and the suicide.
+Thus Matthew links the condemnation of Christ and the suicide of Judas.
 The nation had committed suicide by condemning Him, and Judas becomes their representative.
-The men of Judah were God’s pleasant plant in His vineyard, (probably the only apostle from Judah’s territory, being from Kerioth), but like Judah, Judas became a degenerate vine.
+The men of Judah were God’s pleasant plant in His vineyard, (and Judas was probably the only apostle from Judah’s territory, being from Kerioth), but like Judah, Judas became a degenerate vine.

 And my Father is the husbandman- so His position as true vine does not mean He is independent of His Father.
 He had grown up before God as a tender plant, and was a root out of a dry ground, Isaiah 53:2.
 There was nothing in Israel that could cause Him to flourish.
 But flourish He did, by living by His Father, John 6:57, and His Father supporting Him.
 He had the promise “I will be to him a Father, and he shall be to me a Son”, Hebrews 1:5, and so it came to pass.
 He lived a life of complete dependence on His Father, and His Father responded by giving Him every support.
 In this He is the supreme example to His people, the branches in the vine.
 They too must depend wholly on the Father.

-The vine and the cleansing of the branches
+The vine and the taking away of a branch

 15:2